Helping patients adopt low carb

 Patients already on medications and other safety issues

-Bear in mind the potential of hypoglycemia of going low carb for someone already on diabetes medication; dosages may need reducing or drug stopped altogether.
-Insulin is the obvious example but there are others.
-Metformin is safe in the context of a low-carb diet.
+If your patient is already on diabetes medications, you may need to reduce the dose or completely eliminate the medication to prevent hypoglycemia.
+Insulin is the obvious example but there are others such as SGLT-2 inhibitors.
+In contrast, metformin is safe in the context of a low-carb diet.

-Occasionally a type 2 diabetes patient goes low carb and loses weight but the blood glucose and HbA1c do not improve.
-Are you sure it’s not a misdiagnosed case of insulin dependent or type 1 diabetes?
+Occasionally a patient with type 2 diabetes starts a low-carb diet and loses weight but blood glucose and HbA1c levels do not improve.
+In these cases, make sure you are not dealing with a misdiagnosed case of insulin-dependent diabetes or latent autoimmune diabetes in an adult (LADA).

 Addressing other health issues

 For other health concerns, it can feel more risky and unconventional to engage with patients in this manner.
-How much you decide to do so will be in direct proportion to your comfort with the diet’s potential to help your patients.
-The more you see your own patients thrive on it, the more comfortable you will be suggesting it to others.
+However, the more you see your own patients thrive on it, the more comfortable you will be suggesting it to others.

 Patients with cancer and other dire diagnoses

-In recent years, the scientific literature has demonstrated some potential for strict low-carb diets to help improve certain types of cancers, in conjunction with traditional medical treatments such as surgery, radiation and chemotherapy.
-A growing body of research suggests that restricting carbohydrate intake in order to lower blood glucose and insulin levels may slow tumor growth and maybe starve cancer of the key fuel, glucose, that it needs to grow.
-However it would be fair to say as yet this is a contentious area.
+Although very preliminary, the scientific literature has demonstrated potential for strict low-carb diets to help improve treatment for certain types of cancers, in conjunction with traditional medical treatments such as surgery, radiation, and chemotherapy.
+Lower blood glucose and insulin levels may help slow tumor growth and may make the cancer more susceptible to standard therapies.

-Below you’ll find some of the research studies that support the potential role of a low-carb diet as an adjuvant treatment for certain cancers.
-However, this is still an early and unexplored research field.
+Below you’ll find some of the research studies that support the potential role of a low-carb diet as an adjunct or adjuvant treatment for certain cancers.
+However, this is still an early and mostly unexplored research field.
 Much more research is needed to know what role, if any, a low-carb or keto diet might have in the future of cancer treatment.
+But, on the other hand, for a patient facing a potentially life-shortening diagnosis, we have to ask ourselves — and should consider discussing with patients — the possibility that potential benefit could outweigh any potential risk.

 - Redox Biology 2014: Ketogenic diets as an adjuvant cancer therapy: History and potential mechanism